Kysthos/async-generator-yield-file-lines/README.md

 - `path` \<String> path to file
 - returns an async generator

 A simple async iterator that allows to loop through each line of a file at a time.
+Using features added in Node 12 and 13.

 Example usage: